Recoskie/core/README.md

 (1) DREX, but DREX never even shipped to any systems so there is no software that used DREX.

-(2) 3DNow, but 3DNow was abandoned by AMD, thus will never be used again in any X86 AMD cores.
-Also AMD removed the 3DNow Instructions from there X86 cores, and replaced them with Intel's SSE instructions.
-I will only add 3DNow if there is a high enough demand for it.

-(3) XOP, AMD invented XOP which is almost the same as Intel's AVX2, but lacks far behind AVX2.
+(2) XOP, AMD invented XOP which is almost the same as Intel's AVX2, but lacks far behind AVX2.
 I Might add XOP in the near future.

 This disassembler can take apart Microsoft binary programs, and Linux binaries.